 The A. O. Smith Executive Life Insurance Plan is a program intended to provide income security for a named beneficiary in the event of death.
 The plan generally provides a market-competitive life insurance benefit equal to three times the executive's annual base salary during employment and one times the annual base salary after retirement.
-With respect to Mr. Jones, this is calculated at one times his pre-transition annual base salary.
+We may at our discretion transfer ownership of the post-retirement policy equivalent to one times annual base salary to an executive upon retirement.